Joins

 FROM a INNER JOIN b USING(c1, c5)

-Returns 6 columns: all columns from a (c1, c2, c5, c6) and all columns from b excluding duplicates (c3, c7):
+This returns six columns: all columns from a (c1, c2, c5, c6) followed by the non-duplicate columns from b (c3, c7).

 c1